The 8 Best Linear Mechanical Switches of 2025

 3. Best Budget Linear Switch

 At a budget price point, we recommend the Gateron G Pro Yellow switches.
 Gateron has many versions of Yellow switches that stretch across different lineups or families of switches.
 When shopping, you may see Yellow Ink, Yellow Cap V2, KS-8 Yellow, and more.
-While all these different models are somewhat similar linear switches, it can be confusing to compare the different versions and generations.
+While all these different models are somewhat similar linear switches, comparing the different versions and generations can be confusing.
 Most of what sets Gateron's various Yellow models apart are small cosmetic changes, often different housing colors or finishes, or tiny differences in the geometry that produce slightly tweaked typing elements or sound signatures.

 Ultimately, we recommend the G Pro Yellow switches because they're a clear community favorite made from new molds with tighter tolerances for their stems and housings.
 Notably, unlike older Gateron Yellow switches, these newer ones are pre-lubed from the factory, making them a surprisingly smooth and no-fuss linear option at a budget price point.